-Allow anonymous viewing: Turn on to allow anyone access the device as a viewer without logging in with an account.Allow anonymous PTZ operating i : Turn on to allow anonymous users to pan, tilt, and zoom the image.
+Allow anonymous viewing: Turn d on to allow anyone access the device as a viewer without logging in with an account.Allow : Turn on to allow anonymous users to pan, tilt, and zoom the image. anonymous PTZ operating U : Turn on to allow anonymous users to pan, tilt, and zoom the image.